Email Marketing Automation – The Ultimate Guide

 - Benefits of Email Marketing Automation

-- Building an Email Marketing Strategy
+- How to Build an Email Marketing Strategy

 - Key Performance Indicators (KPIs) for Email Marketing Automation

 Marketing automation refers to the process of using technology to streamline marketing activities and make them more effective.
 Marketing automation uses software that provides information to specific consumers automatically.
 The majority of automation solutions do this through digital processes focused on a single channel.

 The automation assigns prospective customers to particular processes based on their behaviors, allowing your sales and marketing teams to acquire a detailed understanding of how your audiences are interacting with your business.

 A “trigger and action” model is used in marketing automation, where when a prospect engages with your business in some way, it prompts an automated response.
 For example, when a customer downloads an ebook from your website, it results in them getting an automated email or phone call.

 Marketing automation also involves employing technology to simplify and improve marketing tasks.
 Marketing automation software takes handles the manual and repetitive marketing tasks by making these tasks/activities considerably easier through automation.
 This creates more free time and resources for your marketing team, allowing them to channel their energy into other important activities.
 To learn more about marketing automation, check our blog post What is Marketing Automation Software?
 The Complete Guide.